Tyrion: I hope the boy does wake. I'd be very interested to hear what he has to say.

 Tropes featured in this episode include:

-- Almost Kiss: During her instruction in the art of lovemaking Daenerys suddenly flips Doreah into the inferior position, starts to lean in...before panicking and backing off.
+- Almost Kiss: During her instruction in the art of lovemaking Daenerys suddenly flips Doreah onto her back, starts to lean in...before panicking and backing off.

 - Bare-Handed Blade Block: Catelyn grabs the assassin's dagger with her hands.
 They get very bloody, but they do stop the blade from reaching her throat.